SchoIar/HackerRank/README.md

 # HackerRank: 30 Days of Code in C++

-This repository contains my solutions to the [30 Days of Code](https://www.hackerrank.com/domains/tutorials/30-days-of-code) challenge on [HackerRank](https://www.hackerrank.com/) using C++ programming language.
+This repository contains my solutions to the [30 Days of Code](https://www.hackerrank.com/domains/tutorials/30-days-of-code) challenge on [HackerRank](https://www.hackerrank.com/) using C++ programming language, aswell as Hackerrank problems done in Python.

 ## About 30 Days of Code